amckenna/sbom-analyzer/README.md

 git clone https://github.com/github/advisory-database.git
 git clone https://github.com/amckenna/sbom-analyzer.git
 cd sbom-analyzer
-pip install -r requirements.txt
+pip install -r requirements.txt # If your pip and python are out of sync run: python3 -m pip install -r requirements.txt
 ```

-If your pip and python are out of sync you may need to run: `python3 -m pip install -r requirements.txt`

 To use:
 - before each use, be sure to run `git pull` in your local advisory-database repo/directory.